pxp888/passcodes/README.md

 ## Application Structure
 There are five forms used in this application.
-Each form is a subclass of the form class in the __tui.py__ file.
+Each form is a subclass of the __form__ class defined in the __tui.py__ file.
 Each form has its own widgets, and its own logic.

 * __loginForm__ - Handles logging in users and creating new accounts.
 * __homeForm__ - The home menu.
 Provides buttons to navigate to the other forms, or logout.